mmgrt/bitnami-openldap-arm64/README.md

 make buildx
 ```

-Take notes of any errors/ warnings you might see, especially in `RUN install_packages ..` and `RUN /opt/bitnami/scripts/openldap/postunpack.sh` commands...
+Take notes of any errors/ warnings you might see, especially in `RUN install_packages ..` and `RUN postunpack.sh` commands..

-> For any errors/ issues, check [#Contribute](Contribute)

 ## Use the image:

-Now, you can the image tag instead of `bitnami/openldap:latest`, and pass the config you desired:
+Now, you can the use the newly built image tag instead of `bitnami/openldap:latest`, and pass the config you desire, for example:

 ```bash